rbisdorff/Digraph3/docSphinx/pearls.rst

         a2 	  1.00
         a1      -11.00

-The class delivers as usual a ranking (*self.bachetRanking*) and a corresponding ordering result (*self.bachetOrder*- besides the decreasing (*self.decBachetScores*) and the increasing Bachet ranking scores (*self.incBachetScores*).
+The class delivers as usual a ranking (*self.bachetRanking*) and a corresponding ordering result (*self.bachetOrder*) besides the decreasing list (*self.decBachetScores*) and the increasing list of the corresponding Bachet ranking scores (*self.incBachetScores*).
+Due to potential ties observed among Bachet scores and the lexicographic resolving of such ties, the decreasing and increasing lists of ranking scores might indeed not always be just the reversed version of one another.

-Note that, like the Copeland and the NetFlows ranking rules, the Bachet ranking rule is *invariant* under the *codual* transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).
+Note that, like the Copeland and the NetFlows ranking rules, the Bachet ranking rule is actually *invariant* under the *codual* transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).
 The Bachet ranking rule is furthermore, like the Copeland rule, also *Condorcet consistent*, i.e. when the polarised strict outranking digraph models a crisp linear relation, its Bachet ranking result will be consistent with this linear outranking relation.

-Mind however that the Bachet sbit numbering system is a positional numeral system, implying that the Bachet ranking scores, as noticed before, depend essentially on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.
+Mind however that the sbits based numbering system is a positional numeral system, implying that the Bachet ranking scores, as noticed before, depend essentially on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.

-When measuring the quality of Bachet rankings obtained by operating the Bachet rule on all the potential 24 permutations of the actions list ['a1', 'a2', 'a3', 'a4'], we may observe below in :numref:`BachetPerms` four different levels of correlation: +0.7950, +0.6890 (3), +0.6113(3) and +0.5265 (10) (see :numref:`BachetPerms`).
-The first correlation correspond to 8 ['a4', 'a3', 'a2', 'a1'] ranking results, the second to three ['a4', 'a1', 'a3', 'a2'], the third to three ['a4', 'a2', 'a3', 'a1'], and the last to 10 ['a4', 'a3', 'a1', 'a2'] ranking results.
+When measuring now the quality of Bachet rankings obtained by operating the Bachet rule on each one of all the potential 24 permutations of the four *self.actions* keys ['a1', 'a2', 'a3', 'a4'], we may observe below in :numref:`BachetPerms` four different levels of correlation: +0.7950 (8), +0.6890 (3), +0.6113(3) and +0.5265 (10) (see :numref:`BachetPerms`).
+The first correlation correspond to eight ['a4', 'a3', 'a2', 'a1'] ranking results, the second to three ['a4', 'a1', 'a3', 'a2'], the third to three ['a4', 'a2', 'a3', 'a1'], and the last to ten ['a4', 'a3', 'a1', 'a2'] ranking results.
 In 8 out of 12 cases, the reversed actions list delivers however the highest possible correlation (see Lines 6-7 and 24-25).

 .. code-block:: pycon
    :linenos: